If you’re looking to start a garden, but don’t have the space for a traditional garden plot, you may want to build a raised garden bed.

 Fill your raised bed with soil to 1″ below the top.
 This prevents the soil from spilling over the sides when you are working in it.

 And that’s it!
 You’ve now built a raised garden bed!
-We hope you found this blog post helpful and that you enjoy growing your very own vegetables, flowers, herbs, or whatever you want.
+We hope you found this blog post helpful, and that you enjoy growing your very own vegetables, flowers, herbs, or whatever you want.
 We always love seeing photos of your gardens, so please share them with us on Facebook or Instagram.
 Happy gardening!

-FAQ: Building a Raised Garden Bed
+FAQs: Building a Raised Garden Bed

 Q: What’s the best wood for a raised garden bed?

-A: Cedar and redwood are excellent choices because they’re naturally rot-resistant and can withstand weather conditions without sustaining damage from moisture or insects.
+Cedar and redwood are excellent choices because they’re naturally rot-resistant and can withstand weather conditions without sustaining damage from moisture or insects.

 Q: How deep should a raised bed be for most vegetables?

-A: A 12-18 inches depth is optimal for most vegetables, allowing enough room for roots and adequate drainage.
+12-18 inches depth is optimal for most vegetables, allowing enough room for roots and adequate drainage.

 Q: Do I need to line the bottom of my raised garden bed?

-A: Lining the bottom with a porous material like landscape fabric can help prevent weeds from growing up into the bed while still allowing water to drain.
+Lining the bottom with a porous material like landscape fabric can help prevent weeds from growing up into the bed while still allowing water to drain.

 Q: What soil is best for raised garden beds in Southern California?

-A: A mix of potting soil, compost, and manure is ideal.
+A mix of potting soil, compost, and manure is ideal.
 The compost provides nutrients, while the potting soil and manure help retain moisture, which is crucial in dry climates.

 Q: How often should I water my raised garden bed?

-A: Watering needs vary by season, with more frequent watering necessary in the hotter, dryer months.
+Watering needs vary by season, with more frequent watering necessary in the hotter, dryer months.
 It’s generally best to water deeply a few times weekly rather than a little bit every day.

 Q: What vegetables grow well in raised beds?

-A: Tomatoes, peppers, lettuce, and root vegetables like carrots and radishes thrive in the warm, sunny conditions of Southern California.
+Tomatoes, peppers, lettuce, and root vegetables like carrots and radishes thrive in the warm, sunny conditions of Southern California.

 Q: Can I build a raised garden bed on concrete?

-A: Yes, you can if there’s adequate drainage.
+Yes, you can if there’s adequate drainage.
 Consider setting the bed on feet or blocks and drilling holes at the bottom for water to escape.

 Q: What’s the best way to protect my raised bed garden from pests?

-A: Row covers or netting can protect plants from birds and insects.
+Row covers or netting can protect plants from birds and insects.
 Regularly inspecting and removing pests by hand or with natural pesticides is also effective.

 Q: How can I maximize water retention in my raised bed during the summer in Southern California?

-A: Adding mulch on top of the soil can help retain moisture, reduce water evaporation, and keep the soil temperature stable.
+Adding mulch on top of the soil can help retain moisture, reduce water evaporation, and keep the soil temperature stable.

 Q: Is it necessary to rotate crops in a raised garden bed?

-A: Crop rotation helps prevent soil depletion and reduces the risk of disease and pest infestations.
+Crop rotation helps prevent soil depletion and reduces the risk of disease and pest infestations.
 Rotate your crops seasonally or annually for the best results.